openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 ### Dexcom CGM users
 Dexcom CGM users have a few different alternatives to retrieve blood glucose values locally for offline use.
 The options to choose from are:

 1. For Android users, you can use xDrip or xDrip+.
-NOTE: All active development is being done on xDrip+.
-We recommend that you use xDrip+ instead of xDrip.
+NOTE: All active development is being done on xDrip+ and we recommend that you use xDrip+ instead of xDrip for that reason.
 The details for setting up offline looping with this configuration are described in the section below for xDripAPS.
    * xDrip: [http://stephenblackwasalreadytaken.github.io/xDrip/](http://stephenblackwasalreadytaken.github.io/xDrip/)
    * xDrip+: [https://jamorham.github.io/#xdrip-plus](https://jamorham.github.io/#xdrip-plus)